What is a database?

 - MS Access

-There are certainly still a number of databases that are very specific or no longer relevant.
-The security of the data has the highest priority.
+There are certainly still a number of databases that are very specific or no longer play a role.
+Data security is a top priority.

 Conclusion

 The databases manage the data volumes and serve as data containers.
 Databases are very important in logistics.
-They are used for customer entry, order entry, picking and dispatch or production.
-The relational database system manages the data objects.
+They are used for customer registration, order entry, picking, and shipping or production.
+The data objects are managed by the relational database system.

-All LUCA systems, such as Pick-to-Light, Voice Picking, Pick-by-Pointetc. use the databases.
+All LUCA systems, such as Pick-by-Light, Voice Picking, Pick-by-Point, etc., use the databases.
 For more general information on picking in logistics, see the article Picking Systems.

 « Back to Glossary Index